flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Speed Slider and Buttons Preferences
 """"""""""""""""""""""""""""""""""""

-The following preference allows you to adjust aspects of the Throttle Areas on the Throttle Screen.
+The following preference allows you to adjust aspects of the Throttle Areas on the |T-S|.

 Increase Slider/Speed Height?
 '''''''''''''''''''''''''''''''''''